more of the good stuff

 Or maybe the 'clicks' can come to the aid of the 'bricks'?
 With the launch of Amazon Books, Jeff Bezos shows he recognises the value of having a real, fixed presence in people’s lives.
 Here, algorithmic insights are actually used to merchandise the literary loves of the world's biggest database of readers in order to provide an ingenious, and hugely engaging, new shopping experience.

-So let’s not call this a High Street ‘shutdown’; rather let’s continue to think of it, as Mary Portas did, as a giant opportunity to revitalise our town centres and restore them to the places we love to go shopping: a treat; somewhere to meet up; to experience new stuff; an extraordinary break from the ‘finger-swiping’ norm.
+So let’s not call this a High Street ‘shutdown’; rather let’s continue to think of it as a giant opportunity to revitalise our town centres and restore them to the places we love to go shopping: a treat; somewhere to meet up; to experience new stuff; an extraordinary break from the ‘finger-swiping’ norm.

 And let’s celebrate them as places we love to go, just to be human, on a rainy weekend afternoon.